YannanZhang512/YannanZhang/pages/am.md

 ![AGCSch](img/AGCSch.jpg)
 A single stage of AGC has over 30dB dynamic range, although higher range is achieveable, it could increase the distortion and noise.
 Since it's required the AM receiver should have 54dB input dynamic range, so two cascade AGC stage are required.
 The first AGC(X8) stage is used to stablize the IF signal, the second AGC stage is used to stabllize the LF signal.

+# Designing Experience
+## Matching Consideration of the IF Filter

+## Considerations about the power supply